Yom HaShoah

-Yom HaZikaron laShoah ve-laG'vurah (יום הזיכרון לשואה ולגבורה), known colloquially in Israel and abroad as Yom HaShoah (יום השואה, יום השואה) and in English as Holocaust Remembrance Day, or Holocaust Day, is observed as Israel's day of commemoration for the approximately six million Jews murdered in the Holocaust by Nazi Germany and its collaborators, and for the Jewish resistance in that period.
-In Israel, it is a national memorial day.
+Yom HaZikaron laShoah ve-laG'vurah (יום הזיכרון לשואה ולגבורה), known colloquially in Israel and abroad as Yom HaShoah (יום השואה, יום השואה) and in English as Holocaust Remembrance Day, or Holocaust Day, is observed as Israel's day of commemoration for the approximately six million Jews murdered in the Holocaust by Nazi Germany and its allies, and for the Jewish resistance in that period.
+In Israel, it is a national Memorial day, but several Jewish communities around the world observe and commemorate the holiday, as well.
 The first official commemorations took place in 1951, and the observance of the day was anchored in a law passed by the Knesset in 1959.
 It is held on the 27th of Nisan (which falls in April or May), unless the 27th would be adjacent to the Jewish Sabbath, in which case the date is shifted by a day.

 Origins

 Rabbinate-instituted day (1949–1950)

 The first Holocaust Remembrance Day in Israel took place on December 28, 1949, following a decision of the Chief Rabbinate of Israel that an annual memorial should take place on the Tenth of Tevet, a traditional day of mourning and fasting in the Hebrew calendar.
 The day was marked by the burial in a Jerusalem cemetery of ashes and bones of thousands of Jews brought from the Flossenbürg concentration camp and religious ceremonies held in honor of the victims.
 A radio program on the Holocaust was broadcast that evening.
 The following year, in December 1950, the Rabbinate, organizations of former European Jewish communities and the Israel Defense Forces held memorial ceremonies around the country; they mostly involved funerals, in which objects such as desecrated Torah scrolls and the bones and ashes of the dead brought from Europe were interred.